joezaq/SQL-Business-Performance-Analysis/README.md

 ```
 *First quarter of 2012 had 60 orders, fourth quarter of 2014 had 5908 orders.
 Showing orders increased by approximately **9,747%**.*

 #### 2. Next, let’s showcase all of our efficiency improvements.
-I would love to show quarterly figures since we launched, for session-to-order conversion rate, revenue per order, and revenue per session.
+I'd love to show quarterly figures since we launched, for session-to-order conversion rate, revenue per order, and revenue per session.
 ```sql
 SELECT
 	YEAR(website_sessions.created_at) AS yr,